 Mátraverebély is a village in north-eastern Hungary with a population of about 2,000 inhabitants, of whom 50 % are of Roma origin.
 Most of the Roma live in a segregated neighbourhood, separated from the village by a national highway.
 The region is one of the most disadvantaged regions in Hungary, and as a result most inhabitants of Mátraverebély, including Roma, face high unemployment rates, a lack of infrastructure and poor transport connections.
 However, the Roma face even worse housing conditions, a lack of basic facilities, and higher poverty.

-LERI is focusing on mapping the local skills as a means for further local development planning, in cooperation with local Roma and relevant stakeholders.
-In addition, LERI aims to establish a local radio station in order to engage young people and provide a platform for discussion on different aspects of community life.
+The project is focusing on mapping the local skills as a means for further local development planning, in cooperation with local Roma and relevant stakeholders.
+In addition, the project aims to establish a local radio station in order to engage young people and provide a platform for discussion on different aspects of community life.
 Read more: English (pdf)

 Bologna is a city in northern Italy with a population of about 385,000 in which various Roma and Sinti groups have been living for centuries.
 The Municipality of Bologna has established a local support group that involves all key stakeholders, and also adopted a local action plan for Roma and Sinti integration.
 Housing is the main priority for Sinti communities living in segregated settlements, and even more for Romanian Roma.
 Other challenges facing both communities include low levels of education and social participation, scarce knowledge of (or trust in) public institutions, limited access to formal employment, and discrimination.
 Romanian Roma face additional problems related to severe poverty, illiteracy and the constant threat of eviction.